Skip to main content

 Installing Bitdefender Endpoint Security Tools through Jamf Pro

-Jamf Pro (formerly Casper Suite) is a Mac and iOS management software developed exclusively for the Apple platform.
+Jamf Pro (formerly Casper Suite) is a macOS and iOS management software developed exclusively for Apple platforms.
 It offers a breadth of functionality in package building, inventory, image management, remote imaging, remote updates, iOS mobile device management and a powerful framework for automated support.

 Bitdefender Endpoint Security Tools installation through Jamf Pro 9.x

-Bitdefender Endpoint Security Tools can be installed remotely on your endpoints via Jamf Pro 9.x through a Script or from Self Service in User Mode.
+You can remotely install Bitdefender Endpoint Security Tools on macOS endpoints via Jamf Pro 9.x through a script or from Self Service in User Mode.

-Running a Script using a Policy in Jamf Pro
+Running a script with a policy in Jamf Pro

 mac-jamf-9-install.png